-Charlie Ball, head of higher education intelligence for graduate careers experts Prospects at Jisc advises that "there's no national syllabus for university courses.
+Charlie Ball, head of higher education intelligence for Prospects at Jisc, advises that "there's no national syllabus for university courses.
 This means it’s important to check that the modules you are interested in are covered."

 It's also worth looking for "courses that include work experience as you'll really appreciate that when you graduate.
-Also look at whether you can do the extracurricular activities that interest you as this is a hugely important part of your personal development," Charlie adds.
+Also look at whether you can do the extracurricular activities that interest you as this is a hugely important part of your personal development."

 When you’re settling on a university, you might want to consider factors such as its location, how much it costs to live there and what kind of environment it has – a campus university or a city one, for example.

-It’s also really useful to go to open days – or virtual open days – to get more of a feel for what a university is really like.
+It’s also really useful to go on open days to get more of a feel for what a university is really like.

 And it’s worth speaking to current students to get their honest opinions on everything from the course content to the accommodation.
-Take a look at The Student Room forum for your chosen university to see what current students have to say, and to ask them any burning questions.
+Take a look at The Student Room forum for your chosen university to see what current students have to say about their experiences.